 The incisions used for a SMAS facelift are generally the same as those used for a deep plane lower facelift.
-While it is less extensive than a deep plane facelift, requiring less undermining or release of the SMAS tissues and platysma muscle in the neck, this technique is well known to produce reliable results.
-This is particularly true for younger patients who may want a less aggressive procedure.
+While it is less extensive than the deep plane approach, this technique is well known to produce reliable results.
+This is particularly true for younger Scottsdale facial plastic surgery patients who may want a less aggressive procedure.

 Dr. Hobgood combines his down-to-earth, personable demeanor with an artistic eye and technical expertise honed through thousands of surgeries, including more than 1,000 facelifts.
 He's recognized nationally for his leadership and has been honored by the American Academy of Facial Plastic and Reconstructive Surgery for his ongoing commitment to quality.

-Under certain patient circumstances, including past surgical history and some anatomic conditions, expert surgeons like Dr. Hobgood may recommend a traditional SMAS imbrication or SMAS plication (mini facelift) approach.
+Under certain patient circumstances, including past surgical history and some anatomic conditions, expert surgeons like Dr. Hobgood may recommend a traditional SMAS imbrication or limited (mini) SMAS plication approach.

-However, Dr. Hobgood recommends a deep-plane approach for most patients because it reliably produces superior, long-term results.
-The deep plane approach incorporates a more extensive release of facial ligaments, allowing for more natural release and repositioning of the cheeks, jowls, and neck soft tissues.
+However, Dr. Hobgood recommends a deep plane approach for most patients because it reliably produces superior, long-term results.
+This technique incorporates a more extensive release of facial ligaments, allowing for more natural release and repositioning of the cheeks, jowls, and neck soft tissues.
 In many circumstances, the deep plane approach for facelifting incorporates a more natural, refreshed look with less downtime.
-The deep plane approach also allows for the artisitic repositioning of the volume of the SMAS platform into a more youthful position filling the cheeks and jawline.
+It also allows for the artistic repositioning of the volume of the SMAS platform into a more youthful position, filling the cheeks and jawline.
+Many people combine their deep plane facelifts with a neck lift or deep plane neck lift for comprehensive rejuvenation of the lower face and neck.

 A Must-Have for Facelift Patients